 During the autopsy of John Kramer’s body, a tape recording is found left inside the stomach for Detective Hoffman.
 Hoffman is present as police find the body of Detective Kerry in one of Jigsaw’s traps.
 Officer Rigg ignores protocol and recklessly rushes in to her aid.
 At home that night, Rigg is drugged and comes around finds that someone, possibly a Jigsaw assistant, has presented him with a series of challenges.
 He is warned that he spent too much time trying to save other victims.
 He is now lead on a trail where he is to either rescue several victims or allow them to die.
 At the same time, FBI agents arrive, having had information that two detectives are being targeted.
 They make an aggressive attempt to interrogate Kramer’s ex-wife Jill Tuck who offers clues as to why Kramer became the Jigsaw Killer.

 Saw (2004) is without question a modern classic.
 It was a gripping psychological thriller, full of torturous plot twists that pushed its audience into uncomfortably nasty places.
 The miracle was that even though it was made on a budget of only $1.2 million by novice writers/directors James Wan and Leigh Whannell, it succeeded in becoming a major success worldwide.
-It spawned six sequels – Saw II (2005), Saw III (2006), this and the subsequent Saw V (2008), Saw VI (2009), Saw 3D (2010), Jigsaw (2017) and Spiral: From the Book of Saw (2021).
+It spawned six sequels – Saw II (2005), Saw III (2006), this and the subsequent Saw V (2008), Saw VI (2009), Saw 3D (2010), Jigsaw (2017), Spiral: From the Book of Saw (2021) and Saw X (2023).
 With the first three sequels, James Wan stepped back and allowed Darren Lynn Bousman to take the director’s seat.
 Leigh Whannell wrote the scripts for the preceding sequels but is absent in that capacity here.